ONLYOFFICE/onlyoffice-jira/README.md

   * **title**: the document Title (name).
 * Jira takes this object and constructs a page from a freemarker template, filling in all of those values so that the client browser can load up the editor.
 * The client browser makes a request for the javascript library from ONLYOFFICE Document Server and sends ONLYOFFICE Document Server the docEditor configuration with the above properties.
-* Then ONLYOFFICE Document Server downloads the document from Document storage and the user begins editing.
+* Then ONLYOFFICE Document Server downloads the document from document storage and the user begins editing.
 * When all users and client browsers are done with editing, they close the editing window.
 * After 10 seconds of inactivity, ONLYOFFICE Document Server sends a POST to the `callback` URL letting Jira know that the clients have finished editing the document and closed it.
 * Jira downloads the new version of the document, replacing the old one.